beingbing/practice-react-hooks/readme.md

 setTimeout is NOT added as a dependency because it's a built-in API (built-into the browser) - it's independent from React and your components, it doesn't change

+# useReducer

+When you need to handle more complicated state which has multiple ways of changing or got multiple dependencies instead of single variables (like we do with useState) then we go for useReducer.